Info & Facts

 Courier service

-Delivery service is provided by FedEx, with offices on Providenciales and Grand Turk, DHL and UPS.
+Delivery service is provided by FedEx, with offices on Providenciales and Grand Turk, and DHL.
+UPS service is limited to incoming delivery.

 Postal service

-The Post Office and Philatelic Bureau in Providenciales is located downtown at the corner of Airport Road.
-In Grand Turk, the Post Office and Philatelic Bureau are on Front Street.
-The Islands are known for their varied and colorful stamp issues.
+The Post Office and Philatelic Bureau in Providenciales are located downtown on Airport Road.
+In Grand Turk, the Post Office and Philatelic Bureau are on Church Folly.
+The Islands are known for their colorful stamp issues.

 Media

-Multi-channel satellite television is received from the U.S. and Canada and transmitted via cable.
-Local station WIV-TV broadcasts news, talk shows and local events on Channel 4 .
-People’s Television Channel 8 now offers country-wide 75 digitally transmitted television stations, along with local news and talk shows.
-There are also a number of local radio stations, magazines and three newspapers.
+Multi-channel satellite television is received from the U.S. and Canada and transmitted via cable or over the air.
+Local station WIV-TV broadcasts on Channel 4 and Island EyeTV on Channel 5.
+People’s Television offers 75 digitally transmitted television stations, along with local news and talk shows on Channel 8.
+There are also a number of local radio stations, magazines and newspapers.

 Medical services

 There are no endemic tropical diseases in TCI.
-In April 2010, large, modern hospitals opened on Grand Turk and Providenciales.
-In tandem, a National Health Insurance Plan has been instituted to cover citizens, residents and foreign workers.
-Both hospitals offer a range of services including: 24/7 emergency room, operating theaters, diagnostic imaging, maternity suites, dialysis suites, blood bank, physiotherapy and dentistry.
+There are large, modern hospitals on Grand Turk and Providenciales.
+Both hospitals offer a full range of services including: 24/7 emergency room, operating theaters, diagnostic imaging, maternity suites, dialysis suites, blood bank, physiotherapy and dentistry.

-In addition, several general practictioners operate in the country, and there is a recompression chamber, along with a number of private pharmacies.
+In addition, several general practitioners operate in the country, and there is a recompression chamber, along with a number of private pharmacies.

 Immigration